pipp4install/streamlit_projects/hill_walks/README.md

 # Project
 This app was made with the purpose of aiding walkers that like myself, struggling selecting a hill walk in their local area.

-The app plots mountains and hills that are included in the Database of British and Irish Hills.
-An interactive map feature allows users to see the locations, heights and names of hills and mountains across the UK.
-The sidebar can be used to plot hills of a certain height and in a certain location on the interactive map.
-Hills can also be excluded from the interactive map.
-These may be hills that have been walked already by the app user.
+The data used in this project was taken from http://www.hills-database.co.uk/.

 # Deploying
 To set up your own personal app, you will need to make an account with StreamLit.
 It can take some time for your request to be approved.
 Below is a link to the app I have created.